-State funding has decreased by $4 million, this is contributed by the reciept of once-off funding agreement in 2018 for research grants.
+State funding has decreased by $1.2 million, this is driven by the delayed awarding of program funds in 2020.

-Total expenditure increased by $5.2 million to $74.5 million in 2019, which represented an underspend against internal targets.
-Research, Prevention & Support programs increased by $3.5 million to $56.1 million and the Cancer Council continued investment in the strategic initiatives of bowel cancer screening and obesity prevention programs, as well as research grants for low survival cancers.
+Total expenditure reduced by $10.7 million to $63.7 million in 2020.
+While overall Research, Prevention & Support program expenditure decreased by $10.2 million to $45.9 million to protect reserves, the organisation continued to invest in the strategic initiatives of bowel cancer screening, obesity prevention programs, support for cancer patients, as well as research grants for low survival cancers.

 Capital profits derived from the sale of land and buildings.
 These profits are being allocated over time to build the capability of the organisation.

 Bequest funding where both capital and interest is restricted to research projects, and is allocated to projects over time.